 Text to be adopted begins here:

-3.13 Prioritized EDCA
+TGbn editor: please insert the following subclause:

-Prioritized EDCA (P-EDCA) is an enhancement of the EDCA mechanism (see 10.23.2 (HCF contention based channel access (EDCA)) that aims at reducing the tail access delay for low latency traffic buffered to the transmit queue of AC_VO.
-Other cases are TBD.
-The P-EDCA mechanism should balance the impact on devices that are not using P-EDCA.
+3.13 Prioritized EDCA[#M123]

-Details are TBD.
+Prioritized EDCA (P-EDCA) is an enhancement of the EDCA mechanism (see 10.23.2 (HCF contention based channel access (EDCA)) that reduces the access delay distribution tail for low latency AC_VO traffic (other cases are TBD).
+The use of P-EDCA by a UHR STA should balance the impact on STAs that do not use P-EDCA with TBD rules

 Text to be adopted ends here.

 SP: Do you agree to incorporate the proposed text changes for P-EDCA in 11-24/2007r3 to the latest TGbn draft?